 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Exploration Licence EL7/2013 is held by Sherlock Minerals Pty Ltd, and Exploration Licence EL6/2013 is held by Thylacine Resources Pty Ltd, a 100% owned subsidiary of Sherlock Minerals.
 The tenements are subject to a Sale Agreement, whereby Accelerate Resources will acquire 100% ownership of the tenements.
 All sale conditions have been met and the Company is awaiting formal approval of the tenement transfer from the Minister.
 The tenements occur in the Southwest Conservation Area and is part of the Cape Sorell, Strategic Prospectivity Zone, which is protected by the Mining (strategic Prospectivity Zones) Act 1993 - An Act to ensure continuing access for mining purposes to areas of the State having high potential for mineral exploration.
 There is no Native Title claim over the tenement area.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Previous historical exploration work by other Companies includes surface geochemistry, broad scale Pole-dipole IP, Gradient Array IP, 200m spaced VTEM and limited shallow drilling (8 holes).
 Modelling of the historical drilling indicates the IP targets have not been drill tested.
 For detailed description of historical work please refer to the Company's Prospectus (ASX release 12/02/2018).
-Geology • Deposit type, geological setting and style of mineralisation.
-Refer to section "Tasmanian Projects Overview" in the body of the announcement Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole Refer to Table 1. in body of the report above, which details, Hole Number, coordinates, dip & azimuth, Hole depth, and NQ and HQ intervals.
+Geology Deposit type, geological setting and style of mineralisation.
+Refer to section "Tasmanian Projects Overview" in the body of the announcement Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the Refer to Table 1. in body of the report above, which details, Hole Number, coordinates, dip & azimuth, Hole depth, and NQ and HQ intervals.